anca1905/anca1905/README.md

 - 🎓 Currently exploring backend systems and RESTful APIs
 - 🧠 Learning Laravel deeply (Eloquent ORM, architecture, security)
 - 🔧 Comfortable building CRUD apps with PHP & Laravel
-- 🎨 Use Bootstrap for responsive UI
+- 🎨 Using Bootstrap and Tailwind CSS for responsive UI
-- 🌐 Looking to grow as a **professional backend developer**
+- 🌐 Looking to grow as a **full-stack developer**
 ---

 ### 📫 Connect With Me